jensdanb/Systems-Flowchart-Creator/README.md

   - Retain ability to 'manually' run the system, and compare results between the two methods.
 - As alternative to PDE matrix, generate the equivalent Transfer Function (Laplace domain).
   - For many systems, gives even more accurate and performant result than the PDE matrix, especially for longer timescales.
-  - Compare output (with and without conversion back to time domain) with bucket-passing and PDE matrix result.
+  - Compare output with bucket-passing and PDE matrix outputs.
+Can also view output in Laplace domain.
 - Functions to give the user automatically generated system properties, such as the mentioned PDE matrix, Transfer Function, but also Impulse Response, stability domains...